 Actually we have one further font face used throughout: Fontawesome’s icons.
 These appear within link buttons as prefix and suffix icons, and behind titles semi-transparently as larger glyphs.
 In fact, Susan Taylor, my patient, creative and insightful collaborator throughout this job, didn’t even notice they were there — now that’s what we like!
 Together with semi-transparent SVG patterned backgrounds, these icons contribute to a visual depth and richness.

 So much for the typography; let’s scroll back up to the header.
 It introduces, as it should, not only the fonts but also many of the site’s design patterns.
 Its background pattern, the rather stately repeating chevrons, appears in various permutations around the site.
 Its background color, Payne’s Gray, is the site’s color anchor.
 And its feature colors are two of the site’s three link colors.
-Within the logo, the traditional straight blue and red have been replaced with two dashboard colors (the blue for accreditation and red for teacher certification).
+Within the logo, the traditional straight blue and red have been replaced with two dashboard colors (the blue for accreditation and red for staff training).

 - Anchor color: Payne’s Gray #4B6876